Kwpolska/chriswarrick.com/projects/kru/pkgbuilder.markdown

 INSTALLATION
 ------------
-Copy it to /usr/bin or ~/bin.
-You shall use it in a special directory.
+Copy pkgbuilder.py to /usr/bin or ~/bin.
+If you want to use pkgman, the included pacman wrapper, you need to:
+ *  rename pkgbuilder.py to pkgbuilder
+ *  copy pkgman AND pkgbuilder to /usr/bin, ~/bin or any other directory from $PATH.

 NOTES
 -----
 This is Version 2 of PKGBUILDer.
 The original Perl version is included, but it shall not be used.

+Version 2 works in two ways:

+ *  regular: search outputs category/package, building in current working directory;
+ *  pacman wrapper-friendly: search outputs 'aur' instead of categories, building in /tmp/pkgbuilder-UID

+Notice: this script is not finished yet.
+Please be careful.

 COPYRIGHT
 ---------